Top 15 Places to visit in Sicily

 Best known as the city of temples, Agrigento is placed on the southern coast of Sicily.
 Located just south of the “modern city” and nestled among olive trees on a ridge near the sea, there are some of the best-preserved ancient Greek temples in the world.
 The Valley of the Temples is a magnificent collection of seven temples from the 6th and 5th centuries BC.
 Agrigento boasts not only ancient and fascinating ruins, but also Baroque architecture, as well as sparkling beaches, marvelous islands and crystal-clear waters.

-Loved by tourists and locals, this beautiful Sicilian corner is the ideal location for relaxing sunbathing and charming sunsets.
+Loved by tourists and locals, this beautiful corner is the ideal location for a seaside holiday in Sicily.
 Cefalù is a sea destination in the Province of Palermo, located on the northern coast of Sicily.
 Just a few steps away from the historic centre and from its winding Mediaeval streets flanked with all manner of shops and restaurants, you reach the golden-coloured beach of Cefalù.

 On the eastern coast of Sicily, a short journey from the Strait of Messina, lies the UNESCO World Heritage site Mt.
 Etna: the Sicily's greatest natural attraction and also its highest mountain.
 Furthermore, it is one of the world's most active volcanoes, and the most active one in Europe.
 The height of its summit changes with each eruption, and although over the centuries a few lava flows have reached the coast, it is one of Sicily's main tourist attractions, with thousands of visitors every year.
 Mt.
 Etna offers skiing holidays in the winter months and breathtaking hikes in the woods during the summer.